 Systems reliability and human errors are key elements in risk analysis.
 Many methods are available for their evaluation and there are also various software for calculating the expected frequency or probability of failure.

-AlbatrosIII is software that implements the integration between HazOp and Fault Tree Analysis ensuring time saving and also allowing the development of Minimal Cut Sets (MCS).
+AlbatrosIII is the only software that implements the integration between HazOp and Fault Tree Analysis ensuring time saving and also allowing the development of Minimal Cut Sets (MCS).

 This integration was conceptually presented back in the 80s (Lihou D.A.
 1980, ref.
 [2]-[3]), but was developed with dedicated software only about ten years later and subsequently refined, also on the basis of further studies (Piccinini et al. 2002, ref.
 [4]), until the release of AlbatrosIII software.